MZzzNn/FlutterRoadmap/README.md

 - It is open-source and developed by Google and released in 2011.
 - The purpose of Dart programming is to create a frontend user interfaces for the web and mobile apps.

-## :ballot_box_with_check: There is no specific road map to learn Flutter. but I will suggest some resource. :mag_right:
 <!-- ## hi rh  ![Aryclenio GitHub Stats](https://github-readme-stats.vercel.app/api?username=mazen-mo7amed&show_icons=true) -->
 ## :rocket: let's start our journy to learn flutter, I will divide the roadmap into different levels..
 <!--